-Let’s dive into each of it a bit.
+Let’s dive into each of them a bit.

 1. Unit Economics (internal motivation)

 The internal motivation for building self-service help tools is Unit Economics.
-For startups, it's very important for everyone in the company to understand the unit economics of that company.
+For startups, everyone in the organization needs to understand its unit economics.

 Let's take a look at an example.